cdk8s-team/cdk8s-jenkins/README.md

 ## Using escape hatches

-You can utilize escape hatches to make changes to the configuration that is not yet exposed by the library.
+You can utilize escape hatches to make changes to the configurations that are not yet exposed by the library.

 For instance, if you would like to update the version of a base plugin: